paradise-fi/RoFI/readme.md

   power-sharing lines.
 - Universal module - the foundational module of the platform demonstrating the capabilities of the platform.
+- RoFILib - collection of libraries and corresponding tools for the platform as a whole.

 ## Licensing